FO-01/fisola/README.md

-sio that GOD IS LORD ADONIAFJEUUIAHUH
+sio that GOD IS LORD ADONIAFJEUUIAHUHjjjf  i will not give up